 They were very insistent from that point on that I needed to file for a legal separation, because that meant that all of the spending that he was continuing to do, that was draining our accounts and that I was having to pay off, as long as that legal separation was in place, that would protect me, financially.
-They told me, “After that, you can take your time, decide, and pray as long as you need to determine if you’re going to get divorced or not, but right here, right now, we need to legally make you safe.”
+They told me, “After that, you can take your time.
+Decide.
+Pray as long as you need to determine if you’re going to get divorced or not.
+But right here, right now, we need to legally make you safe.”

 Victims Must Get To Safety First, And Then Make Decisions About The Relationship